Professor Alison Hammond

 Professor in Rheumatology Rehabilitation

-Alison Hammond is an occupational therapist and a Fellow of the College of Occupational Therapists.
+Alison Hammond is an occupational therapist, a Fellow of the Royal College of Occupational Therapists and a Fellow of the British Health Professionals in Rheumatology.
 She completed her PhD in the Psychology department at the University of Nottingham in 1994.
 This focused on self-management education and health psychology in Rheumatology.

 Alison is a leading international Rheumatology Rehabilitation researcher.
-She has published over 70 peer-reviewed articles and book chapters and is co-editor of “Rheumatology: Evidence based Practice for Physiotherapists & Occupational Therapists” (2010, Elsevier).
-She has also contributed to writing self-help books and information booklets for people with arthritis.
+She has published over 80 peer-reviewed articles and book chapters and is co-editor of “Rheumatology: Evidence based Practice for Physiotherapists & Occupational Therapists” (2010, Elsevier).
+She has contributed to writing self-help books and information booklets for people with arthritis.
 Her research includes clinical trials, surveys, outcome measurement development and qualitative research.
-Her trial involvement includes Rheumatology occupational therapy, patient education, joint protection, orthoses, fatigue management and work rehabilitation.
+Her trials include Rheumatology occupational therapy, patient education, joint protection, orthoses, fatigue management and work rehabilitation.

-Alison has helped develop national and international guidelines and standards of care in Rheumatology, including the NICE Guidelines for the Management of Adults with Rheumatoid Arthritis and EULAR Guidelines for non-pharmacological management of osteoarthritis and for Rheumatology Nursing.
+Alison has contributed to national and international guidelines and standards of care in Rheumatology, including the NICE Guidelines for the Management of Adults with Rheumatoid Arthritis and EULAR Guidelines for non-pharmacological management of osteoarthritis and for Rheumatology Nursing.

 Alison supervises research by PhD and MPhil.
 She is also a Visiting Lecturer teaching Rheumatology rehabilitation and patient education at the University of Keele, King’s College London and Zürcher Hochschule für Angewandte Wissenschaften in Switzerland.